Filter dashboards and charts

 • Query statement: (*)|select status, count(1) as err_count where ${{method_filter|request_method in ('GET','POST')|request_method =}} and status>=400 group by status

-• When no variable value is set: The query calculates the error distribution for GET and POST requests with a status code of 400 or higher.
-The executed query statement is:
+• If no value is selected: The query defaults to analyzing the error distribution (status code 400 or higher) for GET and POST requests.
+The effective query is:

 (*)|select status, count(1) as err_count where request_method in ('GET','POST') and status>=400 group by status

-• When the variable value is set to 'DELETE': The query analyzes the error status for the DELETE method.
-The executed query is:
+• If 'DELETE' is selected: The query switches to analyze errors for the DELETE method.
+The effective query is:

 (*)| select status, count(1) as err_count where request_method ='DELETE' and status>=400 group by status